|Page tools: Print Page Print All RSS Search this Product|

 The Labour Force Survey is designed to produce estimates of the number of people engaged in economic activity, and the definition used aligns closely with international standards and guidelines.
 The concept of employment used in the Labour Force survey (and other ABS household surveys) differs to the concept used in ABS business surveys, where estimates are based on the number of jobs involving paid employment.
 For example, a person holding multiple jobs with different employers would be counted in ABS household surveys as employed once, but in ABS business surveys would be counted once for each job that they held.

-In 2017, the ABS released data from the experimental Labour Account Australia (cat. no. 6150.0.55.001).
+In 2017, the ABS released data from the experimental Australian Labour Account.
 The Australian Labour Account includes jobs as one of its four quadrants of labour, along with persons, volume, and payments, and sources data from a number of ABS household and business surveys.